-Telespazio built the entire ground segment.
+Telespazio built the entire ground segment of the COSMO-SkyMed system.
 The Fucino Space Centre houses the control centre for the constellation, and managed the phases of acquisition of satellites after launch and the subsequent putting into orbit.
 Today the Centre carries out command and control activities and the scheduling of requests for the acquisition of images.

 The Matera Space Centre, managed by e-GEOS, is responsible for the acquisition, processing and distribution of satellite data for civil applications.
 Through e-GEOS, Telespazio is active in all areas relating to the Earth observation market: from acquiring and processing satellite data to developing and selling software and products.
 Specifically, e-GEOS is a leading international operator with an integrated range of application solutions and value-added services, based on radar and very high-resolution optical data. e-GEOS markets COSMO-SkyMed data worldwide.